 Mitigating circumstances notices to examiners (MCE)

-If you believe your performance in assessment has been seriously affected by circumstances related to Covid-19 and/or serious personal circumstances such as acute serious illness, chronic illness (including mental health conditions) bereavement etc. submit a mitigating circumstances notice to your examiners (MCE) via your college or your department if you are a non-matriculated student.
+If you believe your performance in assessment has been seriously affected by circumstances related to COVID-19 and/or serious personal circumstances such as acute serious illness, chronic illness (including mental health conditions) bereavement etc. you can submit a mitigating circumstances notice to your examiners (MCE) either directly or via your college or your department if you are a non-matriculated student.

 Submitting an MCE

 Before submitting your notice you can seek advice from your college office or your department if you don’t have a college.
-You should carefully read the guidance for students on the Consideration of mitigating circumstances by examiners and the new student impact statement guidance.
+For technical instructions on submitting an MCE notice please refer to the Student self service manual, page 54.

-- Along with your statement you can submit supporting evidence.
-You don’t have to provide independent evidence, but if you do have any evidence that you think would help examiners understand your circumstances and the impact they had on your ability to study and complete assessment you can include it.
+- You should submit a statement in support of your MCE to explain in a clear and concise manner how your performance in assessment has been impacted (either in the box provided or as an attachment) along with supporting evidence.
 Evidence could include – medical certificates or letters, statements from college officers or tutors, statements from a counsellor or other support person.
 Any additional information should be uploaded as supporting documentation (2MB file limit per document).
 Please make sure that any supporting documentation submitted with your notice is not password protected as this will prevent your notice from being processed.

-- The examiners will consider your mitigating circumstances and any supporting documentation very carefully during the exam board meeting.
+- The examiners will consider your mitigating circumstances and any supporting documentation.

 - You will be able to view the outcome of your MCE via the results screen in Student Self Service when your year outcome has been released.

-- Complaints concerning the conduct of university exams or circumstances that affected the teaching or tutorial support on your course - raise concerns with your senior tutor.
+- Concerns about the conduct of university exams - raise concerns with your senior tutor.

-- If, following such a discussion, you have a complaint about procedures not being correctly followed during an exam, or you have reason to believe that your exam was not conducted fairly, you may make an academic appeal to the Proctors.
+- If, following such a discussion with your department or college tutor, you have a concern about procedures not being correctly followed during an exam, or you have reason to believe that your exam was not conducted fairly, you may make an academic appeal to the Proctors.

-- Please refer to the Complaints and Appeals procedures in the University regulations.
+- Please refer to the appeals procedures in the University regulations.